mmistakes/minimal-mistakes/_drafts/project-loom.md

 08:44:35.390 [routine-1] INFO in.rcard.virtual.threads.App - VirtualThread[#23,routine-1]/runnable@ForkJoinPool-1-worker-2 | I'm going to boil some water
 ```

 The exciting part is on the right side of the first `-` character.
 The first part identifies the virtual thread in execution: `VirtualThread[#23,routine-1]` reports the thread identifier, the `#23` part, and the thread name.
-Then, we have the indication on which carrier thread the virtual thread is executing: `ForkJoinPool-1-worker-2` represents the platform thread called `worker-2` of the default `ForkJoinPool`, called `ForkJoinPool-1`.
+Then, we have the indication on which carrier thread the virtual thread executes: `ForkJoinPool-1-worker-2` represents the platform thread called `worker-2` of the default `ForkJoinPool`, called `ForkJoinPool-1`.

 The first time the virtual thread blocks on a blocking operation, the carrier thread is released, and the stack chunk of the virtual thread is copied back to the heap.
 This way, the carrier thread can execute any other eligible virtual threads.
 Once the blocked virtual thread finishes the blocking operation, the scheduler schedules it again for execution.
 The execution can continue on the same carrier thread or a different one.